angular/angular/aio/tools/examples/README.md

 ### `example-boilerplate.js`

-The [example-boilerplate.js](./example-boilerplate.js) script installs the dependencies for all examples, creates the `node_modules/` symlinks and copies the necessary boilerplate files into example folders.
+The [example-boilerplate.js](./example-boilerplate.js) script manages the dependencies for all examples.

+- `example-boilerplate.js add`: create the `node_modules/` symlinks and copy the necessary boilerplate files into example folders.
-It also contains a function to remove all the boilerplate.
+- `example-boilerplate.js remove`: remove all the boilerplate files from examples.
   It uses `git clean -xdf` to do the job.
   It will remove all files that are not tracked by git, **including any new files that you are working on that haven't been staged yet.**
   So, be sure to commit your work before removing the boilerplate.
+- `example-boilerplate.js list-overrides`: print out a list of all example files that override boilerplate files.
+  This is useful when updating the boilerplate files to a new version of Angular.

 ### `run-example-e2e.mjs`